getbraincloud/braincloud-docs/docs/api/3_cc/bridge/getscriptname.md

 # GetScriptName

-This returns the name of the currently running script.
+This returns the name (including path) of the currently running script.

 ## Usage